Equations of motion: Types

 There are two main descriptions of motion: dynamics and kinematics.
 Dynamics is general, since the momenta, forces and energy of the particles are taken into account.
 In this instance, sometimes the term dynamics refers to the differential equations that the system satisfies (e.g., Newton's second law or Euler–Lagrange equations), and sometimes to the solutions to those equations.

 However, kinematics is simpler.
 It concerns only variables derived from the positions of objects and time.
 In circumstances of constant acceleration, these simpler equations of motion are usually referred to as the SUVAT equations, arising from the definitions of kinematic quantities: displacement (s), initial velocity (u), final velocity (v), acceleration (a), and time (t).

-A differential equation of motion, usually identified as some physical law and applying definitions of physical quantities, is used to set up an equation for the problem.
-Solving the differential equation will lead to a general solution with arbitrary constants, the arbitrariness corresponding to a family of solutions.
+A differential equation of motion, usually identified as some physical law (for example, F = ma), and applying definitions of physical quantities, is used to set up an equation to solve a kinematics problem.
+Solving the differential equation will lead to a general solution with arbitrary constants, the arbitrariness corresponding to a set of solutions.
 A particular solution can be obtained by setting the initial values, which fixes the values of the constants.